 In 2016, the Company entered into a Supply and Distribution Agreement (the Agreement) with the parent company.
 As one of its provisions, the Agreement states that the parent company shall reimburse the Company for costs incurred for manufacturing, packaging and quality control defects and product recalls.
 Additionally, if the Company earns more than a certain threshold on profit before tax, the excess in the threshold will be a transfer price adjustment payable to the parent company.
-In 2023, the Company was able to surpass the threshold and recognized reimbursable charges as part of Cost of Goods Sold in the 2023 statement of comprehensive income (see Note 12.1).
-In 2022, no reimbursable charges were recognized since the Company did not surpass the threshold.
+In 2024 and 2023, the Company was able to surpass the threshold and recognized reimbursable charges as part of Cost of Goods Sold in the statements of comprehensive income (see Note 12.1).
 The outstanding payable from this transaction is presented as part of Trade payables - related party under Trade and Other Payables account in the statements of financial position (see Note 10).
 Such payable is noninterest-bearing, unsecured and payable in cash upon demand.